 On the other hand, raster tiles are quite large in size, and therefore the loading time during panning and zooming on the map may be longer, depending on the network connection speed.

 Vector map tiles

-Vector tiles were introduced later, they also deliver data which are divided into roughly squared tiles.
-But these tiles do not consist of raster images, they are made of mathematical interpretations of geometric features such as points, curves or polygons.
+Vector tiles were introduced later, they also deliver data that are divided into roughly squared tiles.
+But these tiles do not consist of raster images, they are made of mathematical interpretations of geometric features such as points, curves, or polygons.
 Vector tiles are rendered on the client’s side with a style, which is a small text file that defines how certain map elements look and how they are displayed (e.g., a road can be defined as a solid red line placed on top of all map elements).
-The style also says whether the map element should be rendered at all, what font and language is to be used for rendering the labels.
-So vector tiles make it easy to change the map look & feel on the fly with minimum resources.
+The style also says whether the map element should be rendered at all, and what font and language are to be used for rendering the labels.
+So vector tiles make it easy to change the map's look & feel on the fly with minimum resources.

 Pros and cons of both data types